A hand holding a round shape with an IP location pin above it

 Looking glass reveals the last number of a mysterious IP address.

-You might think that keeping your IP to yourself is enough to protect it.
-However, it’s actually pretty easy for someone to access your IP address.
+You might think keeping your IP to yourself is enough to protect it.
+However, it’s actually pretty easy for someone to find your IP address.
 Here’s how:

 • By connecting to your network — anyone connected to your network can easily find out your IP address because a network provides the same IP to all connected devices;